-As part of the opening ceremony, the Hertie School of Governance and Germany's Federal Chancellery have today signed a letter of intent detailing a close cooperation in education.
+As part of the opening ceremony, the Hertie School and Germany's Federal Chancellery have today signed a letter of intent detailing a close cooperation in education.
 The agreement will allow a limited number of students admitted to the HSoG to postpone entry for one year by gaining work experience in the Federal Government.
 Close collaboration is also planned throughout the two-year MPP programme for example, as concerns internships and projects.

 Similar agreements are planned with other federal ministries.
 The agreements complement already existing cooperations with national and international organizations, universities and centres of scientific excellence.